Hanis3-gatech/CS7641-Project-15/README.md

 Important Features Tuned Elastic-net: 300
 </pre>

 If we take a step back and review the tuned Elastic-net results relative the the earlier results we can make a few conclusions.
-Given the low and consistent RMSE of elastic-net within the rift of prosperity, we can be given some confidents that these coefficients are trustworthy.
+Given the low and consistent RMSE of elastic-net within the rift of prosperity, we can be given some confidence that these coefficients are trustworthy.
 Around 300 genes seem important.
 Some important genes are 1088, 6109, and 19489.
-Further analysis of clusters of important coefficients cane be determined by examining figure below similar to figure 10.
-These three conditions imply areas of interest: (1) features where there are clusters of many important features amongst neighboring features, (2) features where there is agreement between non-zero Elastic-net/Lasso coefficients and high OLS/Ridge coefficients, (3) added interest to the areas where the Tuned Elastic-net coefficients lie, and subtracted interest from areas where Elastic-net coefficients don't aline with Tuned Elastic-net coefficients.
+Further analysis of clusters of important coefficients can be determined by examining figure below similar to figure 10.
+These three conditions imply areas of interest: (1) features where there are clusters of many important features amongst neighboring features, (2) features where there is agreement between non-zero Elastic-net/Lasso coefficients and high OLS/Ridge coefficients, (3) added interest to the areas where the Tuned Elastic-net coefficients lie, and subtracted interest from areas where Elastic-net coefficients don't align with Tuned Elastic-net coefficients.

 |![alt-text-13](real_data_regression2.png "title-1")|
 |:--:|